Unable to Locate Complete Label Info

-Castor and Pollux Natural Ultramix canned dog food receives the Advisor’s top rating of 5 stars.
+Castor and Pollux Natural Ultramix canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Castor and Pollux Natural Ultramix product line includes four canned dog foods, three claimed to meet AAFCO nutrient profiles for adult maintenance and one recipe for growth (Puppy).
+The Castor and Pollux Natural Ultramix product line includes one canned dog food, a recipe claimed to meet AAFCO nutrient profiles for all life stages.

-- Castor and Pollux Natural Ultramix Puppy Chicken, Vegetable and Brown Rice Stew
+Castor and Pollux Natural Ultramix Chicken, Vegetable and Brown Rice Stew

 Canned Dog Food